OpenVPN/openvpn/doc/man-sections/link-options.rst

   default) and you are using either ``--secret`` (shared-secret key mode) or TLS mode with ``--tls-auth``.

+--session-timeout n
+  Raises :code:`SIGTERM` for the client instance after ``n`` seconds since the beginning of the session, forcing OpenVPN to disconnect.
+  In client mode, OpenVPN will disconnect and exit, while in server mode all client sessions are terminated.

+  This option can also be specified in a client instance config file using ``--client-config-dir`` or dynamically generated using a ``--client-connect`` script.
+In these cases, only the related client session is terminated.

 --socket-flags flags
   Apply the given flags to the OpenVPN transport socket.
 Currently, only :code:`TCP_NODELAY` is supported.